Login

 Ecole Centrale Paris (ECP) was founded in 1829.
 It was the first major engineering school to train engineers in the early days of industry.
 Today the primary vocation of ECP is still to train managers for industry, a role which gives it a unique position among the major French engineering schools.

 The University of Edinburgh is one of Europe’s leading research universities.
 It is the Project Coordinator of the CRESTA proposal and is represented in this project by its supercomputing centre, EPCC.
-Established in 1990, the organisation is one of Europe’s leading supercomputing centres with a full-time staff of 75, most educated to postgraduate level, and with a large array of HPC systems including the 44,000 core, 360 Teraflop Cray XE6-based UK National HPC service - HECToR.
+Established in 1990, the organisation is one of Europe’s leading supercomputing centres with a full-time staff of 75, most educated to postgraduate level, and with a large array of HPC systems including ARCHER, the 3008-node Cray XC30-based UK National HPC service.

 KTH, established in 1827, is one of Europe's top schools for science and engineering, graduating one-third of Sweden's undergraduate and graduate engineers in the full range of engineering disciplines.
 Enrolment is about 17,500 students, of which about 1,400 are pursuing PhD studies.
 In this proposal KTH is represented by PDC, TCB, the division of Theoretical & Computational Biophysics, and the Linné FLOW Centre.